advanced-cms/advanced-reviews/README.md

 ## Features

 ### Preview unpublished content
 Allow end users to preview unpublished and unreviewed content.

+It works for any kind of routable content, PageData, MediaFiles, Commerce products etc.

 As we all know, an EPiServer page is usually not self-contained but rather consists of many other content items like blocks or media files.